Skip to main content Skip to search Skip to main navigation

 Fascial Tension

-Fascial tension refers to increased tissue tension within the fascia, the connective tissue that surrounds muscles, organs, and structures throughout the body.
-It can cause pain and restricted movement.
+Fascial tension refers to increased tightness in the connective tissue (fascia), which can cause pain and restricted movement.
+Targeted therapies help relieve the symptoms effectively.

 Fasciculation